 How will meals be handled?

-Your child will receive breakfast and lunch each day from the school and will eat with our childcare pod.
+Your child will receive breakfast and lunch each day from the school district and will eat with our childcare pod.
 Masks will be removed during meals.
 A nutritious snack will be provided by GCDC at 3:00pm each day at no additional cost.